pmkenned/spelunking/README.md

 # spelunking
 Where I keep a list of open source projects to peruse

+For each project:

+- Repository
+- Age of project
+- Programming language(s)
+- Target platforms
+- Number of source files and lines
+- Compile time
+- Difficulty of getting build working
+- My observations
+- Suggested exercises

 # Open Source Code Bases

 ## Game Engines